jimingz9380/apcsa-freedom-project/blog/entry05.md

 ![Screenshot (36)](https://github.com/jimingz9380/apcsa-freedom-project/assets/91745086/e3be0490-fffc-43c7-9cd2-d83299efc80b)

 ### Device friendly

-My last goal before the finisheing the MVP is during my expo.
-I wanted my user to be able to play the game on mobile due to without device accesibility.
-They would need a computer to use in order to test out my game.
+My last goal before finishing the MVP is during my expo.
+I wanted my user to be able to play the game on mobile without device accessibility.
+They would need a computer to use to test out my game.
 The task was very hard I hard to use [roblox documention](https://create.roblox.com/docs/input/mobile) again.
-I made a code for it, but the conflict was I couldn't make it stop when the player click it again, so I look at [youtube](https://www.bing.com/videos/riverview/relatedvideo?&q=roblox+mobile+sprinting+&&mid=B06D85914961A36EFF27B06D85914961A36EFF27&&FORM=VRDGAR) if there were another way, which there is a player had made a sprint button into a GUI and then add the script to it.
+I made a code for it, but the conflict was I couldn't make it stop when the player clicked it again, so I looked at [youtube](https://www.bing.com/videos/riverview/relatedvideo?&q=roblox+mobile+sprinting+&&mid=B06D85914961A36EFF27B06D85914961A36EFF27&&FORM=VRDGAR) if there was another way, which there is a player had made a sprint button into a GUI and then add the script to it.

 ```js
 //it allow player to script, but doesn't stop sprinting